heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 #### Elements to improve for next year

+- Make a common project with the BDR course to have a database to manage (and make a more realist application) maybe?
-- Nothing much to improve in my opinion.
+- Nothing else to improve in my opinion.
 I think it is the perfect practical work to close the loop of the course.
 Do you agree?

 ### Evaluations